dzorbey/stats-api/README.md

 Click on:

 http://localhost:8181/system/console/bundles

+If the servicemix has not been installed before, initially it might ask for a username/password to reach the webconsole features.

+username : smx

+password : smx

 This is the main bundle list view and where the stats-api is going to be installed.
 After a "mvn clean install" the jar file created should be under your local maven directory as stated on the command line.